dougsweetser/Q/docs/SR/problem_set_3.md

 Gwen always opens the far barn door before both ends of the ladder and barn are together with Manuel and the start of the ladder, averting disaster.
-The barn stays in one piece and we have had fun with moving objects with spacelike separations.
+The barn stays in one piece and we have had fun with moving objects with space-like separations.

 ##  R&amp;H: 2-34 2 flashes at different places - or are they?